omni-us/jsonargparse/README.rst

         ):
             self.calendar = calendar

 Adding this class to a parser will work without issues.
-Parsing would also work and if not overridden the default class instance will be found in the respective key of the config object.
-If ``--print_config`` is used, the class instance is just cast to a string.
-This means that the generated config file must be modified to become a valid input to the parser.
-Due to the limitations and the risk of mutable default this approach is discouraged.
+The :ref:`ast-resolver` in limited cases determines how to instantiate the original default.
+The parsing methods would provide a dict with ``class_path`` and ``init_args`` instead of the class instance.
+Furthermore, if :py:meth:`.ArgumentParser.instantiate_classes` is used, a new instance of the class is created, thereby avoiding issues related to the mutability of the default.

-The second approach which is the recommended one is to use the special function :func:`.lazy_instance` to instantiate the default.
-Continuing with the same example above this would be:
+Since the :ref:`ast-resolver` only supports limited cases, or when the source code is not available, a second approach is to use the special function :func:`.lazy_instance` to instantiate the default.
+Continuing with the same example above, this would be:

-.. testcode:: lazy_instance
+.. testcode:: instance_default

     from jsonargparse import lazy_instance